Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation

-We propose placing pilots in a certain configuration on private TF bins. {Let us recall the concept of private bins introduced in \cite{wang2025ISACMIMO}.
-Private bin $[n_{p},m_{p}]$ for transmit antenna $p$ is created by enforcing zeros in bin $[n_{p},m_{p}]$ of all other transmit antennas.
+In this section, we propose a pilot configuration tightly linked to the low-complexity scatterer estimation scheme presented in the following sections.
+The pilots are placed on \textit{private} TF bins~\cite{wang2025ISACMIMO}.
+According to~\cite{wang2025ISACMIMO}, a private TF bin $[n_{p},m_{p}]$ for transmit antenna $p$ is created by enforcing zeros in the TF bin $[n_{p},m_{p}]$ of all other transmit antennas.
 The zero bins can be viewed as TF guard bins, preserving the private usage of bin $[n_{p},m_{p}]$ for the transmit antenna $p$.
-Since each TF bin contains a linear combination of all DD-domain symbols through the ISFFT, enforcing a zero or inserting a pilot in the TF domain reduces by one the number of available equations for recovering DD information from TF observations.
-This effect can be mitigated by reducing the number of DD symbols by one through the introduction of an empty bin in the DD domain prior to applying the ISFFT.
-The empty bins can be viewed as DD guard bins, preserving the integrity of the DD domain information.} An example, consider a $N_t=2$, $N=M=4$ system, is illustrated in \cref{OTFS-new}.
-A pilot symbol is placed in the TF bin $[0,0]$ of antenna TX$_1$.
-Simultaneously, the TF bin $[0,0]$ of TX$_2$ is set to zero and serves as a TF guard bin, ensuring that the $[0,0]$ bin is used exclusively by TX$_1$.
-To prevent the pilot and zero TF bins from disturbing the DD-domain information, one bin in each antenna’s DD domain must have been left empty.
-Therefore, although one TF bin is reserved for the pilot (or set to zero), the remaining $15$ TF bins provide $15$ linear equations in the DD-domain symbols, and thus, no DD information is lost.
+Since each TF bin contains a linear combination of all DD domain symbols through the ISFFT, forcing a TF bin to change its value reduces by one the number of available equations that can be used to map the signal from the TF domain back to the DD domain.
+This would not be an issue if the number of DD symbols had been reduced by one from the outset, by introducing an empty bin in the DD domain prior to applying the ISFFT.
+The empty DD bins can be viewed as DD guard bins, preserving the integrity of the DD domain information.

-We propose a pilot pattern as illustrated in \cref{OTFS_Pilot_Placement} for the $N_t=2$ case.
-A total of $N_p = P_{\tau} + P_{\nu} - 1$ pilots are placed on antenna $1$; the pilot pattern is anchored at $[n_{p_0}, m_{p_0}]$ with $p=1$, and spans $P_{\tau}$ bins along the frequency axis, to be referred to as the \textit{frequency arm}, and $P_{\nu}$ bins along the time axis, to be referred to as the \textit{time arm}.
-Although \cref{OTFS-new,OTFS_Pilot_Placement} uses $1$ to denote pilots, the pilots are random \iid.